dorodo95/dorodo95.github.io/_posts/2022-09-12-exploring-style-in-limitation-1.md

     <li><b>More commitment</b> on decisions you may not be yet comfortable with.
 The longer it takes for a pipeline to be defined, or a prototype to be tested, the less time you'll have to actually build your systems and tools, and less time for polish in the end!
 It's important to understand when you need to investigate something further, and when it's time to keep moving forward with development.</li>
     <li><b>Asset Recycling</b>, following the "make more with less" mindset.
 A single rock may be rotated, scaled, color-tinted and tweaked in several tiny different ways in order to allow the team to use it in different contexts, and create new compositions.
 While this may make decrease the uniqueness of that asset, it also give the team an ever-growing library of ready-to-use assets, while also allowing for unique assets to have some more extra crafting time.</li>
     <h4> A Case for Game Jams </h4>
     Game Jams are a great way of enforcing a limited scope and encouraging fresh solutions.
 On our GMTK entry, <a href= "https://matheuscunegato.itch.io/towerbag">Towerbag</a>, we completely threw sanity out of the window when we decided to add custom drawings for each player upgrade.
 A lot of time was sunk during production, and we weren't happy with the final results.
-When we decided to tackle a revamped version of the game, I took a step back and thought what we originally had, and how we could combine design, tech and scalability all in one go.
+When we decided to tackle a revamped version of the game, I took a step back and thought about what we originally had, and how we could combine design, tech and scalability all in one go.
     <figure>
     <p class="frame"><img src="{{site.baseurl}}/assets/images/towerbag_comparison.png"></p>
     <figcaption>now do the same for 100 other cards</figcaption></figure>